ErrolKeith/serving-web-images/README.md

 <br />

 <br />
 <p style="font-size:1.2rem;">1.
 The first step is to install the sharp package with npm.
-Type the following command into terminal, and npm will install the sharp.</p>
+Type the following command into terminal, and npm will install the sharp package.</p>
 <br />

 ```js